1964 All-Pacific Coast football team

 The 1964 All-Pacific Coast football team consists of American football players chosen by the Associated Press (AP), the United Press International (UPI), and the Pacific Athletic Conference (PAC) coaches (Coaches) as the best college football players by position in the Pacific Coast region during the 1964 NCAA University Division football season.
 One Pacific Coast player, Washington guard Rick Redman, was also a consensus first-team All-American.

 Selectors

-The AP team was selected by members of the AP's West Coast Board an the AP sports writers in Seattle, Portland, San Francisco, and Los Angeles.
+The AP team was selected by members of the AP's West Coast Board and the AP sports writers in Seattle, Portland, San Francisco, and Los Angeles.
 California end Jack Schraub was the only unanimous choice.

 The UPI selections included players from "major" and "minor" colleges.
 As part of its selection process, the UPI also presented awards to Tommy Prothro of Oregon State as Coach of the Year and Craig Morton of California as Player of the Year.

 The Coaches team was selected by the PAC's eight head coaches.
 It consists of separate offensive and defensive teams.
 A total of 114 Pac-8 players were nominated, and 23 were selected.
 Only three players were unanimously selected by all eight coaches: USC halfback Mike Garrett; Stanford running back Ray Handley; and Stanford linebacker Jack Chapple.